blankworker1/SatsATM/README.md

 }
 ```

-Or open `blink-lookup.html` (available separately) in a browser — paste your API key and it returns the correct wallet ID with one click.
+Or open [`blink-lookup.html`](https://blankworker1.github.io/balanceATM/blink-lookup.html) in a browser — paste your API key and it returns the correct wallet ID with one click.

 > ⚠️ The wallet is a **treasury** — sats flow out to visitors.
 The operator collects the physical coins as revenue.
 Monitor the wallet balance during events using the on-screen fuel gauge.